 This section describes the six key questions that members need to answer to produce a FairShares Plan.
-It helps you consider all five FairShares values and principles whilst designing your social enterprise.
-By answering all six questions, knowledge of the five values and principles are developed through practical discussions and the making of proposals.
+It helps you consider all five FairShares values and principles whilst designing

 The six questions cover three important aspects of planning:

 - Relevance the enterprise's purpose and the rationale for its existence; - Feasibility the viability of the proposed systems for achieving the stated purposes; - Sustainability how systems make an ongoing contribution to sustainable development.